evabertalan/DNet/README.md

 # DNet (Dynamic Networks)

-**DNet** is a tool for performing pKa calculations, generating atomwise and residuewise graphs, computing pairwise distances, calculating water interactions, and generating plots based on the analysis.
+**DNet** is a portable python tool for performing pKa estimation and H-bond netwrok analysis on molecular dynamics simulations of proteins.

+**With DNet one can:**
+ - estimate the fluctuation of pKa values of titratable amino acid side chains using the included [propkatraj](https://github.com/Becksteinlab/propkatraj) version over the simulation trajectory and retrieve the most frequently sampled value
+ - calculate and plot the water-mediated hydrogen-bond (H-bond) networks
+ - analyze the water environment of residues participating in the H-bond network by calculating the number of water molecules fluctuating in the vicinity of each residue
+ - track distance changes of each sampled H-bond over time
+ - calculate the free energy profile of each H-bonding interaction by calculating the PMF along the distances between the hydrogen-bonding atoms
+ - estimate the number of sampled stable conformational modes (Population Number, PN) from the number of minima on the PMF profile
+ - map the most frequently sampled pKa value, the average number of nearby water molecules, and the number of sampled conformational substates onto the hydrogen-bond network

+The detailed description of the tool and an examples of its application is published in: https://pubs.acs.org/doi/10.1021/acs.jctc.5c01366

-The final output of the tool is a summary figure for each H-bonding amino acid from the simulation, created with the [DNet-Plot module](#iv-dnet-plot)
+The final output of the tool is a summary figure for each H-bonding residue from the simulation, created with the [DNet-Plot module](#iv-dnet-plot)
 ##### DNet summary plot
 ![dnet-plot-main-result](https://github.com/user-attachments/assets/db809cd9-f2d6-4ae8-8d12-70f52f12891c)